 We already discussed leaving certain things at home, but also remember to cover up certain parts of your body and always hide tattoos or body piercings.
 Tattoos and body piercings alone can keep an employer from making the biggest decision of your career.

 These small nicks say a lot about your character, so give yourself a chance and follow these tips when looking for the next career move.
-Prospective hires who want to find more tips from a staffing firm catered to job-seekers, click here.
+For prospective hires who want to find more tips from a staffing firm catered to job-seekers, click here and then visit our Jobs page for current open positions.
+For advice on men’s work attire, check out this blog post.